rwth-acis/las2peer-template-project/README.md

 For information about the build process look at the "jar" and "generate_configs" tasks in the build.xml file.

-Simple Node-Starter for testing purposes
+Simple Node-Starter for Testing Purposes
 ----------------------------------------

 The class i5.las2peer.testing.L2pNodeLaucher provides a simple way to start a node and launch some testing methods.